MXenes – pronounced ‘max-eens’ – first discovered in 2011, are ceramics that comprise one of the largest families of two-dimensional (2D) materials.

 What makes MXenes so interesting is the fact that this material class could conceivably consist of any of millions of possible arrangements of transition metals (like molybdenum or titanium), carbon, and nitrogen.

-By using a high-throughput computational platform and scanning through the formation energies of millions of alloying configurations, researchers estimate that there are more than a million stable MXene compounds remaining to be discovered
+By using a high-throughput computational platform and scanning through the formation energies of millions of alloying configurations, researchers estimate that there are more than a million of stable MXene compounds remaining to be discovered.

 There is a large family of ternary carbides (ternary is an adjective meaning ‘composed of three’) with the general formula Mn+1AXn, where n = 1ñ3, M denotes a transition metal, A is an element such as aluminum or silicon, and X is either carbon or nitrogen.
 Researchers have termed these ductile and machineable ceramics MAX phases.